antznin/des-cracker/REPORT.md

  * `FREEZE` : in this state the `k_req` signal is frozen (nothing is assigned to it) and waits for the transaction between the CPU and the slave to be finished

 The machine is driven by two signals :
- * `k_lr` : when the least significant bits of k are read, the machine goes from UPDATING to FREEZE
+ * `k_lr` : when the least significant bits of `k` are read, the machine goes from UPDATING to FREEZE
- * `k_mr` : when the most significant bits of k are read, the machine goes from FREEZE to UPDATING
+ * `k_mr` : when the most significant bits of `k` are read, the machine goes from FREEZE to UPDATING

-##### Simulations
+##### Simulation

-Finally to simulate our controller, we generate seven cracking machines and map them, we generate a clock signal and initialize the internal signals which represent the plain text, the cyphertext, the starting key and the flags used for writting k0 and reading k.
+Finally to simulate our controller, we generate seven cracking machines and map them, we generate a clock signal and initialize the internal signals which represent the plain text, the cyphertext, the starting key and the flags used for writting `k0` and reading `k`.

 Then we have made several tests divided in two processes:
  1. In the first process :
    * we test the signal sresetn by forcing it to zero for 10 clock cycles
-  * then, we test the machines by setting a value to the k0 flags at random time thus it should make the state machine change its state
+   * then, we test the machines by setting a value to the `k0` flags at random time thus it should make the state machine change its state
    * finally, we test if the cracking machines are able to find the secret key and we make the process stop
- 1. concurrently in the second process :
-  we design another process which will simulate the key requests.
-It will requests
-  periodically the last of the computed keys as we would do to track the progress of the cracking
+ 1. concurrently in the second process : we design another process which will simulate the key requests.
+It will requests periodically the last of the computed keys as we would do to track the progress of the cracking

 #### The AXI Lite wrapper

 The purpose of the AXI Lite Wrapper is to enable the CPU to communicate with the cracker.
 It instanciates and maps one controller.
-Furthermore, it has three main purposes : it handles the IRQ request,
-it uses two state machines; one for the write requests and another one for the read requests.
+Furthermore, it has three main purposes : it handles the IRQ request, it uses two state machines; one for the write requests and another one for the read requests.

 The first state machine used for the write requests is composed of two states :
  * when the slave is ready, the machine goes from `waiting` to `running`
- * when the data and the write address have been considered as valid, the CPU writes
-   into the slave and the machine goes from `running` to `waiting`
+ * when the data and the write address have been considered as valid, the CPU writes into the slave and the machine goes from `running` to `waiting`

 The second one used for read requests also is composed of two states :
  * when the slave is ready, the machine goes from `waiting` to `running`
- * when the read address has been considered as valid, the CPU reads
-   the data in the slave and the machine goes from `running` to `waiting`
+ * when the read address has been considered as valid, the CPU reads the data in the slave and the machine goes from `running` to `waiting`

 ##### The simulation

 ### Driver